 Yes.
 "David passed away after the filming of the movie," says Jamie Tworkowski.
 "Knowing that people will be introduced to his life (when they see the movie), that means the world to me."
 In 2006, after the treatment center wouldn't let Renee in, she went back to David's house and detoxed with the help of David and her friends.
 Jamie and David were roommates at the time. -TWLOHA.com

 David McKenna was killed in a car accident on December 14, 2012 when his Infiniti SUV, travelling in excess of 100 miles per hour, crashed into the back of a box truck that was traveling roughly 65 miles per hour.
 This happened several months after the To Write Love On Her Arms movie, on which David was a producer, premiered at the 2012 Florida Film Festival. -Orlando Sentinel

 Yes.
 Jamie Tworkowski's two-page story about Renee Yohe, which went viral on MySpace in 2006, is available to read on the TWLOHA website.
 Read Jamie Tworkowski's Original Story "To Write Love On Her Arms".

 Expand your knowledge of the To Write Love On Her Arms true story with the videos below, including Renee Yohe and Jamie Tworkowski interviews, as well as the real David McKenna speaking about his own struggles with addiction.

-Renee Yohe and Jamie Tworkowski Interview
+WATCHRenee Yohe and Jamie Tworkowski Interview

 This news segment chronicles how Renee